decentralized-identity/bbs-signature/draft-bbs-signatures.md

 ## Point de-serialization

 This document makes use of `octet_to_point_g*` to parse octet strings to elliptic curve points (either in G1 or G2).
 It is assumed (even if not explicitly described) that the result of this operation will not be INVALID.
 If `octet_to_point_g*` returns INVALID, then the calling operation should immediately return INVALID as well and abort the operation.
-Note that the only place where the output is assumed to be VALID implicitly is in the [Encoding of Elements to be Hashed](#encoding-of-elements-to-be-hashed) section.
+Note that the only place where the output is assumed to be VALID implicitly is in the [EncodingForHash](#encodingforhash) section.

 ## Skipping membership checks